ChatGPT vs Bing Chat (Copilot): Which Is Better in 2026?

 Choose ChatGPT If You:

-Pro Tip: Install ChatGPT Toolbox to add search, folders, and organization features that make ChatGPT even more powerful.
+Pro Tip: Install AI Toolbox to add search, folders, and organization features that make ChatGPT even more powerful.

 Choose Microsoft Copilot If You: